A “Tech” exec to replace a “design” exec as Nike CEO…

 From Design to Technology

-When I started this blog the aim was to explain how the artistic side – Fashion – merges with the scientific side – Retail – of the business of Fashion or Apparel.
+When I started this blog the aim was to explain how the creative side – Fashion – merges with the scientific side – Retail – of the business of Fashion or Apparel.

 The Fashion Retailer Blog.